“‘I seen a kid killed . . . He strangled it, up by the horse.’

 It took around 52 minutes for someone to guess the title correctly: Lethal White.

 The title Lethal White was later confirmed to be in relation to lethal white syndrome that is found in pure white foals, leading people to wonder what horses had to do with the plot.
 However, in an interview since the release, J.K.
-Rowling mentioned how she would rather the readers make their own mind up about the meaning of the title.
+Rowling mentioned how she would rather the readers make up their own minds about the meaning of the title.

 On 23rd March 2018, J.K.
 Rowling announced on Twitter that the book was finally finished.
 On 10 July 2018, the publication date was announced as 18 September 2018.